 By: William C. Head, Atlanta Georgia Speeding Ticket Lawyer

 Georgia has some of the strictest policies among all states in the country for speeding tickets in GA.
-In the city of Atlanta and the greater Atlanta area there are many speed traps and it is very well known in the community.
+In the city of Atlanta and the greater Atlanta area, there are many speed traps and it is very well-known in the community.
 Even in small towns outside of the metropolitan area motorists are stopped while traveling on interstate highways.
 Especially if you are stopped while driving over 75 mph, you will be given a ticket with a very high fine.

 If you are charged with a speeding violation in Georgia requiring a criminal defense attorney in Atlanta is very beneficial and will defend you in court or negotiate a plea deal.
-There are many different types of criminal offenses, looking for a criminal defense lawyer with experience in your type of case will give you the best possible defense.
+There are many different types of criminal offenses, and looking for a criminal defense lawyer with experience in your type of case will give you the best possible defense.

 Traffic law violations are the most common criminal offenses in Georgia.
 And yes, traffic violations in Georgia are considered crimes.
 Traffic violations are most likely misdemeanors in the state of Georgia, which carries penalties of $1,000 fine and 12 months in jail.
 Traffic violations are handled in a multitude of courts including county probate court, state court, magistrate court, municipal court, and juvenile court for drivers younger than 16 years of age.
 You possibly can be arrested for a speeding ticket in Georgia, although it is not likely.

 The ‘Super Speeder Law’ in Georgia is defined as a driver convicted of speeding 75 mph or more on a two-lane road, or at 85 mph and above on any road or highway in the State of Georgia.
 On top of the fine paid to the jurisdiction where the speeding took place, there is an additional $200 Super Speeder state fee that is also to be paid by the driver.